 What do you do if you believe you have been exposed?

 - If you have been in close contact with a person who has COVID-19, stay home for 14 days from your last contact with that person.
-Even though you had contact, and may not have symptoms, you do not necessarily need a test unless you are a vulnerable individual, or your healthcare provider recommends you take one.
-Vulnerable individuals are those who are considered older adults or have certain medical conditions.
-You should monitor yourself for symptoms.
+You should monitor yourself for symptoms and have a COVID -19 test, which can be done through the college.
 Keep in mind, a negative test result during your 14 day quarantine will not shorten your quarantine time.
 Symptoms can appear 2-14 days after your contact.
 If you develop symptoms, please refer to the "IF I HAVE SYMPTOMS OR TEST POSITIVE" section below.

 What do I do if I have symptoms or test positive?